 “The Hate U Give” does not recoil from the reality of black presence in America, and instead serves as a representative, though fictionalized, reminder to viewers of racialized police brutality, black-on-black violence in urban communities, and apathetic attitudes found all too often in privileged white people.
 It explores for and reveals the true depth of modern systematic oppression.
 Thomas’ characters are all unique and they represent real people.
 Watching the film, you might see yourself, a friend, or even a relative in one of them.

 WARNING: spoilers are below.

-Starr Carter is a sixteen-year-old girl who enjoys Air Jordan’s and 90’s TV shows like Fresh Prince of Bel Air and music made by TLC.
-She is stuck between two worlds and internally fighting a battle to find her identity.
-In one world she lives a primarily black community in Garden Heights, the high school there is to either “jump, high or pregnant.”
-However, Starr and her siblings attends Williamson Prep, a private school with predominately white students.
-Starr is constantly battling to keep these two worlds apart.
-However, all of that is about to change due to the recent murder of closet childhood friend, Khalil.
-It will change Starr’s life, identity and voice is changed forever by the murder of her childhood friend, Khalil.
+Starr is a 16-year-old girl who enjoys Air Jordans and 90s pop culture like “Fresh Prince of Bel Air” and music by the girl group TLC.
+Stuck between two worlds and fighting an internal battle to find herself, Starr lives in the predominantly black community of Garden Heights, where those who attend the local high school get either “jump(ed), high or pregnant.”
+However, Starr and her siblings attend Williamson Prep, whose student body is primarily composed of white students.
+In the middle of her battle to keep these two worlds apart, Starr’s life, identity and voice is changed forever by the murder of her childhood friend, Khalil.

 Khalil’s murder isn’t even the first of her childhood friends’ that Starr has witnessed.
 When she was ten, she watched as her friend Natasha was killed by a stray bullet during a drive-by by a powerful community gang called the King Lords.
 She never found the voice to speak out against the criminal injustice against Natasha out of fear that the gang would kill her next for telling the truth.